-I’m wondering, why are so many drawn to me?
+I’m wondering why so many are drawn to me?
 When does it cease to be about learning and start to be about boundary issues?

-Answer: A very important question you ask.
-You already know the answer otherwise you would not be asking.
+ANSWER: A very important question you ask.
+You already know the answer, otherwise you would not be asking.
 This is a boundary issue on your part.
 The medicine has done its job.
 It has shown and taught you about suffering and its ancestral origins, both yours as well as others.
 You have connected this with your daily awareness and issues.
 Now what?
 How are you applying this to your daily life?
 More importantly, what are you looking for in further partaking in ceremony?
 What is your intent?

-You have already learned the lesson (which you already knew but for whatever reason needed it in technicolor).
-We all have a fear of missing the lesson so we double and triple check with different tools and teachers.
+You have already learned the lesson (which you already knew, but for whatever reason needed it in technicolor).
+We all have a fear of missing the lesson, so we double and triple check with different tools and teachers.
 But now that you know, how will you apply it in your daily life?

-One thing I would like to add for people dealing with post-traumatic stress disorder is the use of MDMA assisted psychotherapy.
-Of course MDMA is illegal presently but there are clinical trials being carried out with excellent results.
+One thing I would like to add, for people dealing with post-traumatic stress disorder is the use of MDMA-assisted psychotherapy.
+Of course, MDMA is illegal presently, but there are clinical trials being carried out with excellent results.
 This particular form of medicinal work is an example of a culturally relevant shamanic practice.
-There has been an underground movement afoot where therapists work with people using this method with profound results.
+There has been an underground movement afoot, where therapists work with people using this method with profound results.